click on the title to view

 - Protecting highway infrastructure through size and weight enforcement and permitting overweight/over-dimensional load movements.

-The Motor Carrier Division has nine fixed weigh and inspection stations, thirteen weigh-in-motion sites, and numerous turnout locations in the state, used for inspections and weight enforcement.
-The division develops the state’s size and weight enforcement plan and commercial vehicle safety plan.
+Motor Carrier Operations has nine fixed weigh and inspection stations, thirteen weigh-in-motion sites, and numerous turnout locations in the state that are used for inspections and weight enforcement.
+Motor Carrier Operations develops the state’s size and weight enforcement plan and commercial vehicle safety plan.

 Motor Carrier Documents